-A newcomer to Surry Hills’ dining scene, Arthur is a cosy neighbourhood restaurant and wine bar set on leafy Bourke Street.
-Enjoy a curated set menu of modern Australian eats and delicious drinks to match, making this a perfect date-night spot.
+Arthur is a cosy neighbourhood restaurant and wine bar set on Surry Hills’ leafy Bourke Street.
+Take a seat and enjoy a curated set menu of modern Australian eats and delicious drinks to match, making this a perfect date-night spot.
+The menu uses exclusively Australian-grown and produced products, with native Australian ingredients such as Davidson plum and bush tomato the stars of the show.
 Find out more here.

 For modern Italian eats and cocktails, you can’t go past the iconic Surry Hills restaurant Bartolo.
-Run by the crew from Kittyhawk, The Lobo and Big Poppas, swing by this Crown Street dining room for delicious eats and drinks.
+Run by the crew from Kittyhawk, The Lobo and Big Poppas, swing by this Crown Street dining room for a fun, food, and wine-filled evening.
+On the menu, you’ll find generous pasta dishes like pappardelle with wagyu beef shin ragu and produce-driven dishes like ox-heart tomatoes with olasagasti anchovies.
 Find out more here.

-Foodies will be well acquainted with the institutional dining room, Chin Chin.
-This restaurant, renowned for its modern Asian food and awesome cocktails, is located in the heritage-listed 100-year-old Griffiths Teas Building in Surry Hills.
-Swing by for bold, punchy share plates and perfectly crafted drinks.
+Undoubtedly one of the best restaurants in Surry Hills, foodies will be well acquainted with the institutional dining room, Chin Chin.
+This restaurant, renowned for its modern Asian food and creative cocktails, is located in the heritage-listed 100-year-old Griffiths Teas Building in Surry Hills.
+Swing by for bold, punchy share plates and expertly crafted drinks; good times are guaranteed.
 Find out more here.

-For modern Australian meets European eats, you can’t go past a visit to Dead Ringer.
+For modern Australian meets European eats, you can’t go past a visit to Dead Ringer, a favourite amongst locals and visitors alike.
 This Surry Hills bar and restaurant nails casual dining with ease.
 Whether you swing by for a boozy brunch or nab a table for drinks and snacks after dark, you won’t be disappointed.
 Find out more here.

-From an airy dining room to an alfresco bar, The Dolphin is an iconic Surry Hills pub and restaurant that has it all.
-Set in heart of Surry Hills on Crown Street, swing by for burgers, pizzas and elevate pub mains.
+From an airy dining room to an alfresco bar, The Dolphin is the iconic Surry Hills pub and restaurant that has it all.
+Set in the heart of Surry Hills on Crown Street, swing by for burgers, pizzas and elevated pub mains.
 Find out more here.

-For an Indian restaurant that doesn’t play by the rules, head straight to Surry Hills’ Don’t Tell Aunty.
-With a menu spanning across all the regions of India (with Australian and American influences thrown in for good measure) expect everything for epic banquet menus to the restaurant’s iconic ‘Unauthentic’ butter chicken.
+For an Indian restaurant that doesn’t play by the rules, head straight to Surry Hills’ Don’t Tell Aunty; undoubtedly one of the most creative restaurants in Surry Hills.
+With a menu spanning across all the regions of India (with Australian and American influences thrown in for good measure) expect everything from epic banquet menus to the restaurant’s iconic butter chicken.
 Find out more here.

 For a unique dining experience, head straight to Surry Hills’ Firedoor Restaurant.
 With no gas or electricity in the kitchen, every dish is cooked over two wood-fired ovens, three grills and a wood-burning hearth.
-Nab a seat and watch the chefs work their magic at this innovative dining room.
+Firedoor has won multiple industry awards, and chef Lennox Hastie was featured in the wildly popular Netflix series, Chef’s Table, so it’s no surprise that reservations open up three months in advance.
+So don’t wait, book your spot and watch the chefs work their magic in this world-class dining room.
 Find out more here.

-Burnt ramen?
 The Japanese restaurant group Gogyo, renowned for its signature ‘burnt kogashi ramen’, has opened its first Australian restaurant in Surry Hills.
 Located on Albion Street the Japanese bar and restaurant have taken over the old Salaryman site.
+This lively ramen bar isn’t a straight in and out situation, with its creative cocktail menu and buzzing atmosphere, you will want to stay for hours.
 Find out more here.

-Henrietta is the new Middle Eastern-inspired charcoal chicken eatery landing in the heart of Surry Hills.
+Henrietta is the new Middle Eastern-inspired charcoal chicken eatery that’s landed in the heart of Surry Hills.
 As you’d expect, the hero of Henrietta’s menu is free-range charcoal chicken, infused with Middle Eastern flavours.
-Grab a whole ($28) or half ($15) charcoal chicken and enjoy a selection of flavourful sides, including house-made hummus ($10), tabbouleh ($10) and fattoush salads ($10).
+Grab a whole or half charcoal chicken and enjoy a selection of flavourful sides, including house-made hummus, tabbouleh and fattoush salads.
 Find out more here.

 Another powerful Middle Eastern restaurant is Nour, on the heart of Crown Street in Surry Hills.
-From brunch to dinner and drinks expect simple, colourful dishes dosed in spices.
+From brunch to dinner and drinks, expect simple, colourful dishes doused in spices.
+On the menu, you’ll find dishes like chicken bits shawarma, raw bluefin tuna and the must-try spiced beef short rib with leek, durra and black lime.
+The airy, light-filled space makes it the perfect setting for your next long lunch; and why not make it a boozy affair with the option to make it bottomless?
 Find out more here.

 As Australia’s only certified organic pasta brand, restaurant and cooking school, expect nothing short of exceptional at Surry Hills’ Pasta Emilia.
 From beautiful sauces to hand-made pasta dishes, you’ll want to come hungry to this delicious spot.
 Find out more here.

-Located in Surry Hills’ Paramount House Hotel, Poly is a luxe wine bar meets restaurant serving up top-notch eats and drinks.
-From anchovy toasty and oysters to classic cocktails and wine, you won’t want to miss this must-see dining spot.
+Located in Surry Hills’ Paramount House Hotel, Poly is a luxe wine bar and restaurant serving up modern Australian dishes and top-notch drinks.
+From snapper crudos and oysters to classic cocktails and wine, you won’t want to miss this must-visit dining spot.
 Find out more here.

-Tucked away on Holt Street in Surry Hills, Porteño is an Argentinian BBQ join designed to be enjoyed with friends.
-Serving up uber authentic dishes using the best eats in town, watch your dishes come to life using a traditional Parilla (BBQ) and Asado (pit of fire).
+Tucked away on Holt Street in Surry Hills, Porteño is an Argentinian BBQ joint designed to be enjoyed with friends.
+Serving up authentic dishes straight from the grill, watch your meal come to life using a traditional Parilla (BBQ) and Asado (pit of fire).
 Find out more here.

-It might only seat a handful of tables, but SANG is undeniably serving up some of Sydney’s best home-style Korean eats.
-Pull up a stroll at the bar, grab a glass of vino and let this family-run restaurant serve you refined Korean dishes you’ve never tasted before.
+It might only seat a handful of tables, but SANG is undeniably serving up some of Sydney’s best home-style Korean dishes.
+Pull up a stool at the bar, grab a glass of vino and let this family-run restaurant serve you refined Korean dishes you’ve never tasted before.
 Find out more here.